ihateblueb/aster/README.md

 Aster extends ActivityPub to make determining note visibility easier.
 See `docs/extensions.md` for more information.

+## Requirements

+Aster is developed with the following:

+PostgreSQL 16.2
+DragonflyDB 1.18 or Redis 6.2.11
+NodeJS 22.2.0
+pnpm 9.1.4

+This may be flexible, but hasn't been tested or looked further into.

 ## Planned Features

 -   Misskey-like features